 - Perception - If you plan to do business with larger companies, it can help if you are working via a Limited Company as it gives off a more professional image.
 In some industries, it may even be a mandatory requirement as they will not deal with sole traders or partnerships.

-As well as the protection of limited liability, once you have registered your company’s name at Companies House it is protected by law, so no one else can use it or anything that looks too similar.
+- Protection - As well as the limited liability protection mentioned above, once you have successfully registered your company, your company name is protected by law.
+Companies House has very stringent rules for the naming of companies so no one else can use the same name as you, or anything deemed too similar.

 - Ownership and succession - As the sole shareholder in your business, you own the business.
 However, a Limited Company can easily transfer ownership of shares, or existing shareholders can sell a stake in the company to other parties at any time.
 If for example a shareholder wishes to retire, or bring a new director on board, it is far easier to transfer ownership, or part ownership, of a Limited Company than it is with a less formal business structure.